Northrop Grumman: When There Is Too Much Growth

 Please read the Dividend Discount Model limitations to fully understand my calculations.

-While I felt generous giving a 10% growth rate for the first 10 years and keep an 8% growth afterward, NOC still appears as overvalued.
+While I felt generous giving a 10% growth rate for the first 10 years and keeping an 8% growth rate afterward, NOC still appears as overvalued.

 Final Thought

 I think we are facing a classic victim of its own success.
-Management did a great job improving their business model to a point where EPS doubled over the past 5 years.
-The number of outstanding shares dropped by almost 50% over the past decade, margins improved and management keep going forward new acquisitions.
+Management did a great job improving the company's business model to a point where EPS doubled over the past 5 years.
+The number of outstanding shares has dropped by almost 50% over the past decade, margins have improved, and management keeps going forward with new acquisitions.

 If you are a current NOC shareholder, I have to congratulate you for this great investment.
 Unfortunately, we are at a point where holding or selling to take a profit is probably the best strategy.